GoogleCloudPlatform/gcs-uploader/README.md

 If you have a Google Cloud account team, you can contact them for further help.

+### Updates
+* last update fixed issues with the desktop app that hung on some uploads

 ### License

 gcs-uplaoder is released under the [Apache 2.0 license](LICENSE).